 The final step of surgery is placing a compression garment on your tummy.
 Compression garments reduce swelling, which is a normal response to surgery.
 They also reduce tension on your skin as it heals.
 Compression garments may also lower the risk of seroma, or fluid buildup, after surgery.

-Doctor Bernard provides you with a high-quality compression garment, so you won’t have to go out and buy one.
+Doctor Bernard provides you with a high-quality compression garment, so you won’t have to purchase one separately.
 You will wake up in the recovery room already wearing the garment.

 Your belt lipectomy is now complete.